Cycling74/rnbo-runner-panel/README.md

 ## Hostname and Port

-By default, the app tries to connect to port 5678 at the same address as the page itself.
+By default, the app is exposed on port 3000 and tries to connect to port 5678 at the same address as the page itself.
 So if you load the site at "http://localhost:3000", the page will attempt to form a websocket connection to port 5678 on localhost.
 You can override this default behavior with the query parameters `h` and `p` for hostname and port, respectively.
 Connecting to "http://localhost:3000?h=c74rpi.local" will make the page try to make a websocket connection to port 5678 and hostname c74rpi.local.

 ## Export